ncatlab/nlab-content/pages/5/3/1/1/1135/content.md

 #Remarks#

-* In its most general form, the [[Dold-Kan corespondence]] holds for simplicial objects in semi-abelian categories.
+* In its most general form, the [[Dold-Kan correspondence]] holds for simplicial objects in semi-abelian categories.

 #Examples#